ChrisCummins/msc-thesis/docs/Log.md

 * Add partition logic to *all* Map and Reduce kernels.
 * Email Usman about SkePU downloads.
 * Port example programs from SkePU to SkelCL.

+## Tuesday 17th

+I've collected the first set of data from Pavlos' server running the simple Map partition / OpenCL flags exploration.
+The results are stored in `benchmarks/results/ps-sk` (where `ps` = Pavlos' server, `sk` = small kernel).